jupyter/docs-team-compass/what_is_jupyter.md

 about *Jupyter* talk about: the "notebook".

-"Notebook" has two meanings: the notebook file format -- the `.ipynb` files --, and the Notebook graphical user interface -- the application -- we use to create our notebooks.
+"Notebook" has two meanings: the notebook file format -- the `.ipynb` files --, and the graphical user interface -- the application -- used to create our notebooks.